-Ducks Unlimited seeks a motivated candidate to provide GIS and mapping support for its conservation efforts in the Great Plains Region.
-This 1.5-year position will be stationed in the Great Plains Regional Office in Bismarck, North Dakota.
-The GIS Intern will provide support for a collaborative research project assessing the impacts of oil and gas development on waterfowl abundance and production.
+Ducks Unlimited seeks a motivated candidate to provide GIS and mapping support for its conservation efforts in the Great Plains Region starting November 12, 2018.
+This 1-year term position will be stationed in the Great Plains Regional Office in Bismarck, North Dakota.

 - B.S. degree in GIS or a related field